Reyyadav/SQL_PROJECT_AtliQ_Sales_Analytics/README.md

 	FROM gdb0041.sales_preinv_discount

-### Creating views can be a beneficial approach to simplify complex queries, encapsulate frequently used logic, and enhance query performance.
-Here's how you can incorporate views into the SQL Project:
 ### Database Views: Post Invoice Discount, Net Sales

 ### -- Create a view for post invoice deductions: `sales_post_inv_discount`